benrudolph/bitbybit/source/_posts/2015-04-14-chicago-crime.md

 Siska and I had an interesting conversation revolving around what causes this sort of systemic issue.
 Like most complex problems, there are a lot of reasons.
 It's out of scope to talk about them all, but I again encourage that you read the report as it details all the points in the system where the outcome of the assailant being held accountable is in the hands of one person.

 ---
-Does this make analysis of reports leading to arrest misleading?
-Only slightly.
-It is still an integral part of the machine and an important indicator for attitudes towards CSA.
+While focusing on the arrest rate for CSA is only one step in a larger process to holding an assailant accountable, it is still an integral part of the machine and an important indicator for attitudes towards CSA.
 I wanted to lead my own data driven analysis for causes of such low arrest rates.
 I tried to link this anomalous issue with demographic trends.
 The maps break down the various data by [community area](http://en.wikipedia.org/wiki/Community_areas_in_Chicago).

 {% include posts/chicago/ca.html %}